Akshayser/AchuMwol/README.md

   ## 📌STEPS TO DEPLOY

-1. [Click here](https://achumwols-website.yolasite.com/) ,you will be redirected to my site
+1. [Clickhere](https://achumwols-website.yolasite.com/) ,you will be redirected to my site
 2. you can see 2 buttons in the main page
 3. click ```GET QR```  button , then scan the Qr
 4. Come back to the Site and click ```DEPLOY TO HEROKU``` BUTTON